shivlal1/Stock-Market-AI-Agent/readme.md

 | ChromaDB | Free |
 | **Typical dev session** | **~$0.05 - $0.20** |
 | **Full evaluation run** | **~$8 - $15** |
 ---

-##  Metrics

-Following the PAHF paper, we track three metrics:

-- **Success Rate (SR)**: Fraction of responses that were relevant to the user's actual preferences
-- **Feedback Frequency (FF)**: How often feedback was needed (should decrease as agent learns)
-- **ACPE (Average Cumulative Personalization Error)**: Tracks learning speed over iterations — a steeply declining ACPE means the agent is learning fast

----

 ## 🔧 Configuration